 The Group may fail to implement its strategy in the coming years in particular due to potential difficult market conditions and legal and regulatory impediments which, coupled with strong competition from other universal banks, could lead the Group also to lose its position as one of the leading universal banking groups in Poland.
-In particular, the Group's strategic initiatives relating to the enhancement and modernisation of its retail banking platform, to be known as New mBank, which involves the unification of its three banking brands (mBank, Multibank and BRE Bank) under the New mBank brand may fail to attract the expected client interest and reduce the overall demand for the Group's products and services.
+In particular, the Group's strategic initiatives relating to the enhancement and modernisation of its retail banking platform in 2013, which involved the unification of its three banking brands (mBank, MultiBank and BRE Bank) under the mBank brand may fail to attract the expected client interest and reduce the overall demand for the Group's products and services.
 This could affect the business, financial condition and results of operations of the Group.